 "A unique element of this course is the opportunity to participate in a multidisciplinary, and often international, mentoring group where participants can experientially engage with the Hand in Hand Parenting tools and collaborate with colleagues who are exploring this approach in a wide variety of professional settings and within their own families.
 The cross-disciplinary conversations that go on in these mentoring calls have been a true professional highlight for me!" -Maya Coleman, PhD Clinical Psychologist

-Sections: Our next session begins the week of April 2, 2018.
+Sections: Our next session begins the week of June 11, 2018.
+Registration Deadline: May 31.

 Times listed in bold are US Pacific Time.